Using Excel VBA to Format a Number with a Leading Zero – 4 Methods

 Opening the VBA Module

-It has 2 arguments: the first one is the range of cells of which numbers you want to format and the second one is how many numbers of 0 you want in the result.
-The code regarding the function is given below.
+• Create a function in VBA ( “LeadingZeroes”).
+It has 2 arguments: the cell range of cells with numbers to format and number of zeros you want in the result.

 Function LeadingZeroes(ref As Range, Length As Integer)